This recipe is safe for Coumadin (warfarin) users.

 This is a time consuming recipe but oh, so worth it!

 It is something that you are going to have for a special occasion as it will take about an hour (or a little more) on a Saturday afternoon to make.
 It is very rewarding.
-It is a recipe that is higher in fat and sodium than many on my site but it can still be part of your diet occasionally and should because Eggplant Parmesan is so great.
+It is a recipe that is higher in fat and sodium than many on my site, but it can still be part of your diet occasionally - and it should because Eggplant Parmesan is so great.
 You can feel better because this is chock full of great things like fiber, Vitamin A, iron, calcium and Vitamin C.

 There are as many variations on the reasons for using salt on eggplant as there are celebrity chefs.